Pacific Collegiate School: History

 On Sept.
 13, 1999, the first school year of PCS began after a year and a half of intensive planning and community outreach.
 The concept for the school, however, grew from the decades of combined educational experience of the small group of founding teachers and parents.

+From 1999 to 2004 PCS did not have its own campus, instead, it shared the campus space with Natural bridges elementary, which closed in 2004.
+PCS stayed on its campus until 2015 when the construction for its new campus finished after which the school moved, PCS has been there ever since.

 Admission

+Admission to Pacific Collegiate School is determined by a lottery where most applicants are randomly chosen for admission from a pool.
+There is one important exception to this system.
+Children of staff, board members, and former board members are granted automatic admission.
+Board members are required to commit a minimum of 20 hours a month to board duties.
+As of July 2025, the board consists of 11 members.

 With the exception of an unspecified number of spaces reserved for children of volunteer Board members and school staff, admission is by lottery for families.
 This means that if the oldest child is selected by lottery, younger children in the family will have spaces reserved for them in future classes while both students are attending.

 A waiting list is constantly maintained in case spaces open up during the year due to a family moving out of the area or transferring to another school.
 Demand is very high, and there are typically as many students on the waiting list as there are enrolled in the school.
-Class sizes generally get smaller with each year as students find the match between PCS and their own interests diverge with time.
+Class sizes generally get smaller with each year.